gca-research-group/tee-morello-performance-experiments/README.md

 **Analysing the results**

-According to the Table 1, the results show that, on average, complex mathematical operations within the secure compartment took 69,998 ms, while in the normal operating environment the time was 46,696 ms, representing a difference of approximately 49.74 per cent.
-For arithmetic operations with integers, the average time was 993 ms inside the secure compartment and 923 ms in the normal operating environment, a difference of 7.58 per cent.
-For floating point operations, the time inside the safe compartment was 785 ms compared to the normal operating environment (816 ms), showing a slight improvement of 3.80 per cent.
-As for matrix manipulation operations, the time inside the safe compartment was 1,460 ms, while in the normal operating environment it was 1,419 ms, indicating an increase of 2.89 per cent.
+According to the Table 1, the results show that, on average, complex mathematical operations within the secure compartment took 69,998 ms, while in the normal operating environment the time was 46,696 ms, representing a difference of approximately 49,74%.
+For arithmetic operations with integers, the average time was 993 ms inside the secure compartment and 923 ms in the normal operating environment, a difference of 7,58%.
+For floating point operations, the time inside the safe compartment was 785 ms compared to the normal operating environment (816 ms), showing a slight improvement of 3,80%.
+As for matrix manipulation operations, the time inside the safe compartment was 1,460 ms, while in the normal operating environment it was 1,419 ms, indicating an increase of 2,89%.

 The Figure 3 illustrates the differences in performance between operations conducted within and outside the secure compartment.